 Raccoons in Your Attic: What Do You Do?

 Since most animals instinctively seek warmth and shelter, it’s no surprise local wildlife might invite themselves into your home at unexpected times.
-Having a raccoon in the attic is a typical occurrence for many homeowners, and worth taking seriously.
+Having a raccoon in the attic or even in your crawl space is a typical occurrence for many homeowners, and worth taking seriously.
 There are a few tips and tricks to follow if you want to try to remove the raccoons on your own, or you can call a full-service company to handle the entire process and remove the risk from yourself.

 Signs of Raccoons in Your Attic